Top 5 Cybersecurity Threats in Pharma Industry

 Why Cyber Criminals Target Healthcare and Pharmaceutical Companies

-Pharmaceutical companies are going through a major digital transformation that makes them prone to identity theft and evolving attack vectors.
+Cyber threats to the pharmaceutical industry makes them prone to identity theft and evolving attack vectors.
 As organizations put more focus on digitization, more of their valuable data gets stored online, which makes them a bigger target to cyber criminals.

 Pharma companies also have a huge number of devices collecting health and patient data that is stored online.
 They use tools like big data and the Internet of Things (IoT).
 This increases the risk and makes it more important for organizations to introduce security and privacy by design.